Semi-Supervised Quantile Estimation: Robust and Efficient Inference in High Dimensional Settings: Introduction

 \subsection{Organization of the \tcmAC{article}}

 \tcm{In the next section, we introduce our family of semi-supervised estimators for the response quantile $\vt$ and study their asymptotic properties.
 The choice and estimation of the nuisance functions involved in our approach are theoretically investigated in Section \ref{secnf}.
 Section \ref{secs} provides numerical results from extensive simulations under a wide range of data generating mechanisms, followed by an empirical data example in Section \ref{secda}.
 These numerical results substantiate the properties and advantages of our approach stated in the previous sections.
 Finally, Section \ref{sec_discussion} ends the article with a concluding remark as well as a brief discussion of possible future work.
-All technical details, including auxiliary lemmas and proofs of all theoretical results, and extra numerical results can be found in Appendices \ref{sm_technical}--\ref{sm_data_analysis}.}
+All technical details, including auxiliary lemmas and proofs of all theoretical results, and extra numerical results as well as necessary supplements to the data analysis in Section \ref{secda} can be found in Appendices \ref{sm_technical}--\ref{sm_data_analysis}.}